Kerns Hotel fire: Victims

 Thirty-two people were initially killed by the fire with at least five bodies never identified.
 Forty-four people were injured including fourteen firefighters, two of the injured people died later, bringing the death toll to thirty-four.

 Among the dead were seven Michigan state legislators, state senator John Leidlein and state representatives T. Henry Howlett, Charles D. Parker, Vern Voorhees, John W. Goodwine, Don E. Sias, and D. Knox Hanna, who were in town for a special session of the Michigan legislature.
 A number of other legislators were injured but survived, including Maurice E. Post, Charles T. Kimball, and John Dykstra.

 Aftermath

-Firefighters and evacuated guests were aided by the Lansing and Michigan State Police, the Red Cross, the Salvation Army, the Volunteers of America and private citizens with clothing and food, as well as monetary support.
+Firefighters and evacuated guests were aided by the Lansing and Michigan State Police, the Red Cross, the Salvation Army, the Volunteers of America and provided citizens with clothing and food, as well as monetary support.
 There are two historical markers in Michigan dedicated to the event and the responders.

 The fire was widely covered by media, including appearing as the front page lead story in The New York Times and in the Illustrated London News.
 A memorial song, "The Lansing Hotel Fire", was written and published in 1935 by Walter Coon of Royal Oak, Michigan.
-The surrounding area and surviving buildings connected to the hotel, are rumored to be haunted with the sites included in ghost stories and tours of the area.
+The surrounding area and surviving buildings connected to the hotel are rumored to be haunted, with the sites included in ghost stories and tours of the area.